TayyubaK/SQL-Project/README.md

 ## Future Goals

 * Create a data dictionary to define columns and their characteristics
 * Separate columns into their own tables (and normalize).
 For example, the 'all_sessions' has 32 columns.
+    * Create better connections between tables.
 Many columns interfere with the relationship of other columns.
+    * Create a copy database for more deep cleaning
+* Organize the project files based on questions addressed and cover analysis, data cleaning, question querying, and QA in the same file.
+Rather than separate files for questions, data cleaning, and QA.
-* Do more exploratory querying with the analytics and products table
+* Do more exploratory querying with the 'analytics' and 'products' tables